renovatebot/renovate/docs/local-development.md

 ## Tests

 You can run `yarn test` locally to test your code.
-We test all PRs using the same tests, run on CircleCI. `yarn test` runs an `eslint` check, a `prettier` check, a `type` check and then all the unit tests using `jest`.
+We test all PRs using the same tests, run on CircleCI and Azure Pipelines. `yarn test` runs an `eslint` check, a `prettier` check, a `type` check and then all the unit tests using `jest`.

 ## Jest